Commercial and Multifamily Residential Buildings- Energy Benchmarking and Transparency

 - Submit data by responding to the 2019 Data Request link.
 Check the final steps to submit data to the City.

 Help: Need assistance?
 Contact our Helpline at [email protected] or 612-673-3091.

 - Benchmarking Data Jam 2, April 22nd, 8:00 AM - 12:00 PM *This training session will now be held as a webinar.
 If you’re planning to attend, register using the linked Eventbrite page*

 - Benchmarking Data Jam 3, May 21st, 8:00 AM - 12:00 PM

 Benchmarking and Enforcement Timeline

-The phase-in of benchmarking for City-owned and private commercial buildings is now complete.
-Going forward, the following timeline will be used for compliance, reporting, and publication annually.
+The following timeline will be used for compliance, reporting, and publication annually.

-Buildings that have incomplete data will receive an email notice shortly after submitting reports.
-Excluding buildings with exemptions, buildings can be in non-compliance by having either no submission or an incomplete submission.
-Non-compliant buildings first receive a warning of non-compliance in the form of a violation notice.
-If no action is taken by the building to resolve the violation by the end of the period marked on the violation notice, citations are issued.
-Up to four citations may be issued and double in amount with each subsequent citation ($200, $400, $800, $1600).
+Non-compliant buildings will receive a warning/violation notice after the June 1 deadline.
+Excluding buildings with approved exemptions, buildings will be considered non-compliant if they have either no submission or an incomplete submission of annual benchmarking data.
+If no action is taken by the building to resolve the violation by the end of the period marked on the violation notice, citations will be issued.
+Up to four citations may be issued and they will double in amount with each subsequent citation.

 Should you require a reasonable accommodation in order to fully participate, or information in an alternative format, please contact 612-673-2301.